Charlie Chaplin: Stage comedy and vaudeville

 Chaplin soon found work with a new company and went on tour with his brother, who was also pursuing an acting career, in a comedy sketch called Repairs.
 In May 1906, Chaplin joined the juvenile act Casey's Circus, where he developed popular burlesque pieces and was soon the star of the show.
 By the time the act finished touring in July 1907, the 18-year-old had become an accomplished comedic performer.
 He struggled to find more work, however, and a brief attempt at a solo act was a failure.

 Meanwhile, Sydney Chaplin had joined Fred Karno's prestigious comedy company in 1906 and, by 1908, he was one of their key performers.
 In February, he managed to secure a two-week trial for his younger brother.
 Karno was initially wary, and considered Chaplin a "pale, puny, sullen-looking youngster" who "looked much too shy to do any good in the theatre".
 However, the teenager made an impact on his first night at the London Coliseum and he was quickly signed to a contract.
 Chaplin began by playing a series of minor parts, eventually progressing to starring roles in 1909.
 In April 1910, he was given the lead in a new sketch, Jimmy the Fearless.
 It was a big success, and Chaplin received considerable press attention.

-Karno selected his new star to join the section of the company, one that also included Stan Laurel, that toured North America's vaudeville circuit.
+Karno selected his new star to join the section of the company that toured North America's vaudeville circuit, a section which also included Stan Laurel.
 The young comedian headed the show and impressed reviewers, being described as "one of the best pantomime artists ever seen here".
 His most successful role was a drunk called the "Inebriate Swell", which drew him significant recognition.
+The role was in the play titled Mumming Birds, known as A Night in an English Music Hall when Chaplin performed it on tour, which was the longest-running sketch the music halls produced, and included throwing pies at the players among other innovations.
 The tour lasted 21 months, and the troupe returned to England in June 1912.
 Chaplin recalled that he "had a disquieting feeling of sinking back into a depressing commonplaceness" and was, therefore, delighted when a new tour began in October.